Final Bill FAQ

 A property cannot go into the tax sale for an Alley lien by itself.

-What are the deadlines to pay a delinquent bill prior to tax sale?
+What are the deadlines to pay a delinquent bill prior to a tax sale?

 To ensure the proper posting of your payment, you should pay your bill by February 28.
 If you pay after that date, the City does not guarantee that your payment will be processed in time to avoid actions that are taken by the City (as prescribed by law) prior to the tax sale auction, i.e., first and second newspaper advertisements which list your property address, lien amount due, and property assessed value.